btken88/blog/auth/user-authentication/user-authentication.md

 That's it!
 We've now created a secure way of storing passwords in a Rails backend using bcrypt.
 In part two we'll look at how to use the secure password we've just created (along with JWT, tokens, and local storage) to log a user in and then check to make sure they're logged in before performing other actions.

-[^1]: In extrememly rare cases, a hash function can return the same number result for two different inputs.
+[^1]: In extremely rare cases, a hash function can return the same number result for two different inputs.
 This is called a "hash collision," and one of the primary considerations for a hashing function is how easily there might be a collision.